Teraburst

-Teraburst is a 'shoot-em-up' arcade game made by Konami in 1998.
+Teraburst is a 'machine gun shooter' arcade game (a specific type of light-gun game) released by Konami in 1998.

 Teraburst was exhibited at the February 1998 AOU Show.

 Story

 The game is set in 2017.
 An invasion of UFOs has appeared and started to invade Earth.
 The player is charged to blast the aliens back into outer space with a hand-held, recoiling machine gun, homing missiles and Napalm bombs.
 The game progresses through four stages of aliens.